mrpta/approvability/README.md

 ## Great Big Gotchas

-Currently the gem expects a number of forceful defaults, like the presence of two fields: +author_id+ and +active+ on each of the models that are approvable.
+Currently the gem expects a number of forceful defaults, like the presence of two fields: `author_id` and `active` on each of the models that are approvable.

-It expects you to have a +has_many+ / +belongs_to+ relationship between Author and any other model that +acts_as_approvability+.
+It expects you to have a `has_many` / `belongs_to` relationship between Author and any other model that `acts_as_approvability`.

 ## Todo

 * Write good tests
-* Integrate mailers for approvals
 * Integrate view generators and helpers